-VIVA VOCE:
+VIVA VOCE

-In case a Viva Voce is necessary, students will be informed shortly after their submissions.
-The Viva Voce session will be carried in the presence of a moderator.
-The main reasons for holding a Viva Voce for an undergraduate dissertation are:
+In case a Viva Voce is necessary, students will be informed shortly after their submission, The Viva Voce session will be carried in the presence of a the supervisor, the second assessor and a moderator.
+Some of the reasons for holding a Viva Voce for a postgraduate dissertation are:

-- The examiners wish to use the Viva Voce to decide on a borderline mark - The examiners disagree on the student's final mark and they would like to use the
+- The examiners wish to use the Viva Voce to decide on a borderline mark. - The two examiners disagree on the student's final mark and they would like take a final decision following presentation of the student.

-Viva Voce to take a decision - The examiners have identified a major problem with the student's dissertation and they feel the need for a Viva Voce to clarify the situation
+- The examiners have identified a major problem with the student's dissertation and they feel the need for a Viva Voce to clarify the situation